Fidexy/AAE1001-Group-12/README.md

 ### Result: The minimum flight cost is $65210.20 ; with 450 passenger capacity ; 4 engines configuration
  - The design of 100-200 passenger capacity is not suitable because it exceed the flight limit for 12 flight per week maximum.
  - The overall result shows that use a four-engine configuration for capacities over 300 can maximize the number of passengers per flight, minimize the number of flights and balancing costs.
  - In the environmental aspect, the four-engine configuration might produce more carbon emissions and green house gas.
 Though the cost of four-engine is slightly lower than twin-engine.
+The carbon tax is not counted in this calculation.

 ![Scenario 1 cost based on passenger capacity ](https://github.com/user-attachments/assets/29622e57-1527-43fa-9ad3-6ef5c77e6d90)